-Gradual exposure to the things that you fear (as long as they are relatively safe) is important in the treatment of any anxiety disorder, including PTSD.
+Gradual exposure to the things that you fear (as long as they are relatively safe) is essential in the treatment of any anxiety disorder, including PTSD.
 I have gone through the steps of how to do this in my first article titled “Feel the Fear and Do It Anyway”.
 I personally followed these steps to challenge myself to get outside at night more and stop hiding when cars came past.
-It did get easier with each time as I realised that my fear of being attacked was much greater than the actual probability of it occurring (it’s never happened again).
+It did get more comfortable with each time as I realised that my fear of being attacked was much higher than the actual probability of it occurring (it’s never happened again).

 C: Negative alterations in cognitions and mood – including inability to recall key components of the trauma, persistent and distorted negative beliefs and expectations about oneself, others or the world, or blame of self or others for causing the traumatic event or its consequences, persistent negative emotions, including anger, fear, horror, impending doom, guilt and shame, diminished ability to experience positive emotions, as well as loss of interest and engagement in previously important activities, and feeling isolated, alienated, detached or estranged from others.

-Exposure based treatments, particularly cognitive processing therapy is important for addressing the extreme shifts in cognition and beliefs that can take place after trauma, particularly if they are preventing you from doing the things that you used to enjoy.
+Exposure-based treatments, particularly cognitive processing therapy is essential for addressing the extreme shifts in cognition and beliefs that can take place after trauma, particularly if they are preventing you from doing the things that you used to enjoy.

 D: Alterations in arousal and reactivity – trouble falling asleep or staying asleep, difficulty concentrating, feeling jumpy or easily startled, and being super alert or watchful.

-Learning emotional regulation and distress tolerance skills are both important to manage arousal levels, which then diminishes reactivity.
+Learning emotional regulation and distress tolerance skills are both critical to managing arousal levels, which then diminishes reactivity.

 Emotional regulation skills include adequate rest, recovery, leisure and socialising, or ensuring that things are in the right balance.
-Too much work and stress without adequate breaks will slowly increase our arousal levels over time.
-Ensuring that we minimise caffeine and alcohol intake, eat a healthy well balanced diet and get a consistent 7 hours of sleep each night also help us to lower our arousal levels and better regulate our emotions.
+Too much work and stress without sufficient breaks will slowly increase our arousal levels over time.
+Ensuring that we minimise caffeine and alcohol intake, eat a healthy well-balanced diet and get a consistent 7 hours of sleep each night also help us to lower our arousal levels and better regulate our emotions.

 Diagnosis of PTSD and Recommended Treatments